p-adic Eichler-Shimura maps for the modular curve: Introduction

-Let $Y$ be an affine modular curve as above, $X$ its compactification and $D=X/Y$ the reduced boundary divisor.
-Let $E/Y$ be the universal elliptic curve, it has an extension to a semi-abelian scheme over the compactified modular curve which we also denote by $E$ \cite{DeligneRappLesSchemasCourbes}.
-Let $e:X\rightarrow E$ be the unit section.
-We let $\omega_E=e^*\Omega_E^1$ denote the modular sheaf over $X$.
-Given $k\in \bb{Z}$ an integer we set $\omega_E^{k}:=\omega_E^{\otimes k}$.
+In \cite{FaltingsHodgeModular1987}, Faltings described the Hodge-Tate decomposition of the \'etale cohomology (with coefficients) of the modular curve $Y_{K_p }$.
+More precisely, let $E$ be the universal elliptic curve over $Y_{K_p}$, it admits an extension to a semi-abelian adic space $E^{sm}$ over $X_{K_p}$ (cf. \cite{DeligneRappLesSchemasCourbes}).
+Let $e: X_{K_p}\rightarrow E^{sm}$ be the unit section, $\omega_E= e^* \Omega^1_{ E^{sm}/X}$ the modular sheaf and $T_p E =\varprojlim_{n} E[p^n]$ the Tate module over $Y_{K_p}$.
+We have the following theorem \begin{theo}[Faltings] Let $k\geq 0$, there exists a Galois and Hecke equivariant isomorphism